Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Import-AzApiManagementApi.md

 ```

 ### -ServiceUrl
 A URL of the web service exposing the API.
 This URL will be used by Azure API Management only, and will not be made public.
 This parameter is optional.
-If provided it will override the ServiceUrl specificed in the Specifications document.
+If provided it will override the ServiceUrl specified in the Specifications document.

 ```yaml
 Type: System.String